simifalaye/aboulomania-bot/README.md

   "owners": [
     <str, List of owner id's for extra priviledges, default: []>
   ],
-  "timezone": <str, Pytz timezone to use, default: Canada/Saskatchewan>, "autodraw_weekday": <int, weekday to run autodraw every week, default: 2(wednesday)>, "autodraw_hour": <int, hour to run the autodraw on the day, default: 19(7pm)>
+  "timezone": <str, Pytz timezone to use, default: Canada/Saskatchewan>
 }
 ```